sffjunkie/pypi/doc/pypi.rst

 	A formal written definition of how to talk to the server middleware to search/upload/download distributions etc.

-`The Module`_ - pypi
+`The Module`_ - pypi-module
 	A Python client module to interact with pypi backend using the protocol.

 `The Tool`_ - pypi-cli
-	A command line application to search/upload/download distributions
+	A command line application to search/upload/download distributions etc.

 .. _The Server: